udelcodes/udelcodes.github.io/LTC/fundamentals.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-If you go to the **JavaScript** tab on the CodePen above (it says "JS" and is to the right of the tab that says "CSS"), in the function called **updateBooleans()**, you can see where we perform that **boolean logic** to get our outputs!
-Try to find the following in the JavaScript file (hint: first find where it says **function updateBooleans()**, then look in the code in between the two parenthesis.
-There's some other stuff in there that we'll learn later, so it's okay if you don't understand everything that you see yet!):
+Try to find the following in the JavaScript file (hint: first find where it says **function updateBooleans()**, then look in the code in between the two parenthesis):

 - (A && B)
 - (A \|\| B)